-Knit Fabrics Challenge 2017 | A Closer Look - Threads
+Top 5 Winners of the 2017 Threads magazine Knit Fabrics Challenge

 Best Construction: Gayle Moline, A Touch of Red

-Inserted strip of fabric outline the jacket’s yoke.
+Inserted strips of fabric outline the jacket’s yoke.
 Gayle planned the embroidery to swirl across the jacket from panel to panel.

-The red rib-knit cowl-necked top features a coordinating scrolling embroidery motif on one sleeve.
+The red rib-knit, cowl-neck top features a coordinating scrolling embroidery motif on one sleeve.

-Gayle’s class black trousers, make of ponte knit, include extended front pocket bags that act as a stay for a smoother line across the abdomen.
+Gayle’s classic black trousers, made of ponte knit, include extended front pocket bags that act as a stay for a smoother line across the abdomen.

-Most Elegant Interpretation: Sarah Veblen, Point d’Esprit and Strings
+Most Elegant Interpretation: Sarah Veblen, Point d’esprit and Strings

 The fabric that inspired this top was a beige knit mesh with applied “stringy” trim along the selvage.
-Sarah use this edge as is along the sleeve hems.
-At the neckline, she trimmed away the beige mesh, leaving only the unique trim.
+Sarah used this edge as is along the sleeve hems (shown from the wrong side).
+At the neckline, she trimmed the beige mesh, leaving only the unique trim.

-The skirt hangs from a soft stretch-knit yoke, and consists of two layers of pale beige knit under layers of black mesh point d’esprit.
+The skirt, shown inside out, hangs from a soft stretch-knit yoke, and consists of two layers of pale beige knit underlayers of black mesh point d’esprit.

 Most Dramatic Treatment: Janet Blood, In Walked the ’70s